suahjl/WaningVE-COVID-MYS-2022/README.md

 * ```vax_partial```: Dummy indicating if partially vaccinated (>= 1 day post-dose 1 but ) at the point of confirmation of SARS-CoV-2 infection (not used in analysis)
 * ```vax_full```: Dummy indicating if fully vaccinated (>= 14 days post-dose 2) at the point of confirmation of SARS-CoV-2 infection
 * ```test_count```: Number of supervised tests (RTK-Ag and RT-PCR) taken during the baseline period
-* ```trace_cound```: Number of times labelled as a 'casual contact' by Malaysia's check-in-based automated contact tracing system during the baseline period
+* ```trace_count```: Number of times labelled as a 'casual contact' by Malaysia's check-in-based automated contact tracing system during the baseline period
 * ```frontliner```: Factors indicating healthcare frontliner status (0 = general public, 1 = public healthcare worker, 2 = private healthcare worker)
 * ```reinf```: Dummy indicating SARS-CoV-2 reinfection (all rows with reinf = 1 are dropped in the analysis)